This drawing illustrates the general composition of icy moons.

-The fact that they are made primarily of ice suggests a certain path for their evolution.
+The fact that the major moons are made primarily of ice suggests a certain path for the evolution of these bodies.

 You might also be interested in:

-The diagram to the left shows a cutaway of the possible interior structure of Europa.
-The composition of the icy moons is mostly ice, therefore there is probably a small core of some rocky material buried...more
+The diagram to the left shows the possible interior of Europa.
+The composition of the icy moons is mostly ice, therefore there is probably a small core of rocky material buried inside, covered with ice....more